joachimdekker/master-thesis/docs/thesis/chapters/introduction/excel-overview.typ

 - Functions are predefined operations that perform specific calculations on their arguments.
 For example, `SUM(1;2;3;4;5)` will sum up the arguments.
 An interesting thing with Excel is that the names and notation of the functions are language dependent.
 For instance, in Dutch, the `SUM` function is translated to `SOM`.
 As well as the notation for the arguments list, where in one language the arguments are split with a semi-colon `;` , another language splits them with a comma `,`.
 - Operators are special functions that can be inlined.
 For example, the plus `+` or minus `-` operators.
 For the order of operations, Excel follows the PEMDAS rule.
 - References provide pointers to other cells or ranges within the worksheet in the form of the _A1-notation_.
 This notation targets the rows and columns, where the columns are represented by the alfabet, and the rows by a number.
 For instance, the cell in the third column, and fourth row, would be `C4`.
 [Provide Example with different references] References can be _relative_ to the cell or _absolute_. _absolute references_ are started with a dollar sign `$`.
 It is possible to only make the row or column absolute, to create a _hybrid reference_.
+  - It is possible to reference other worksheets by appending the worksheet name to the reference with an '`!`' infix.
+For example, to reference cell `C4` in the `Monthly Expenses` from anywhere in the workbook, we use `'Monthly Expenses'!C4`.
+Notice how the use of spaces is allowed as long as the name of the worksheet is between quotes (`'`).

 // == Calculation-Mode
 // While most of the underlying logic of Excel is not available, since Excel is a commercial project, there are no official sources that discuss the underlying working of Excel.
 However,